 She needs to first understand that the clitoris is a separate structure before she can figure out how to direct stimulation over it for her pleasure.
 Without understanding that the clitoris is independent of the other things around it, she may generalize the sensations to her entire vulva.
 Then if she has an uncomfortable experience, she may start to avoid receiving most or all stimulation over her vulva and clitoris.
 This reduces her chances of actually having more pleasurable experiences because she is allowing less experiences overall.
 I’ve seen this very problem with many women who don’t understand why they don’t enjoy oral sex, or have difficulty “getting it to work” with their partners.

 Teaching people the correct names for their body parts is pretty important.

-Right up there with not having a term for a particular body part is the use of a slang term instead.
-When it comes to sexual anatomy, I find that many people either don’t know the right terms, or they were taught a childish term rather than the actual term.
+Using slang for body parts is right up there with not having a term for them at all.
+When it comes to sexual anatomy, it seems many people either don’t know the right terms, or they were taught a childish term rather than the actual term.
 An example might be “cookie” for vulva, or “wee-wee” for penis.
 Once a child is old enough to hear and learn the correct terms, there is an element of shame introduced, the message being that it is wrong or too embarrassing to use the correct term.
-I always encourage parents to use the correct terms and teach their children to use them as well, not just to provide them a framework for understanding themselves and communicating with partners as well as their health care professionals, but also to eliminate shame and anxiety that are the killers of sexual arousal and self-esteem.
+I always encourage parents to use the correct terms and teach their children to use them as well, not just to provide them a framework for understanding themselves and communicating with partners as well as their health care professionals, but also to eliminate shame and anxiety, which are the killers of sexual arousal and self-esteem.

 Dr. Castellanos is a psychiatrist specializing in sex therapy, bio-identical hormones, and functional medicine consultation.
 You can follow her on Facebook at The Sex MD, and Twitter at @DrCastellanos.